coq/coq/doc/sphinx/language/core/inductive.rst

       **Aside**: Observe that `plus n 0` is reducible but `plus 0 n` is not, the reverse of `Nat.add`, for which `0 + n` is reducible and `n + 0` is not.

-      .. coqtop:: all
+      .. rocqtop:: all

          Goal forall n:nat, plus n 0 = plus 0 n.
          intros; simpl.  (* plus 0 n not reducible *)

-      .. coqtop:: none
+      .. rocqtop:: none

          Abort.

-      .. coqtop:: all
+      .. rocqtop:: all

          Goal forall n:nat, n + 0 = 0 + n.
          intros; simpl.  (* n + 0 not reducible *)

-      .. coqtop:: none
+      .. rocqtop:: none

          Abort.